TurtleGod7/starbucks-mugs/README.md

 # starbucks-mugs

-I got tired of trying to track my starbucks mugs I collect, so I scraped https://starbucks-mugs.com/category/been-there/ and put a little website up to track it.
+Hey so I was looking for a database to save the cups I have collected from Starbucks and came across this webscraper and website by @andorsk. (_thanks btw_)

-Feel free to fork this into your own thing and just update the `owned_mugs.txt` for changing the markers.
+Please do feel free to use my edits and update the `owned_mugs.txt` for your own use.
+I do have some examples for data handling.

-Thank you to starbucks-mugs.com for providing the data.
+Thank you to starbucks-mugs.com for providing the data and @andorsk for the base code.
 Uses GoogleAPI for geocoding.

-## Rules I Use For Collection

-- [ ] Must be bought at a Starbucks. i.e no ordering online.
-- [ ] Must have visited the location and outside of the airport of the location. i.e layovers don't count.
-- [ ] You MAY ask a friend, not a stranger, to pick it up for you, as long as both of you follow the previous two criteria.
-They must bring it to you personally.
+(sorry I stole your README and edited it)

+Make sure to check my commit description for more info on what exactly I changed.

+Note: I haven't been able to test the frontend due to it requiring the enviorment variable and I ain't paying money for this.

 ## Environment Variables